Atlas975/Notes/InformationSystems/Information_systems.md

-# Definition
+# Information systems
 - Information systems is the study of complementary networks of hardware and software used to collect/process/store and distribute data
 - Example: OLTP (online transactions processing system)
-# Views, what is an information system
+# Information system views
 ## Technology view
 - Emphasizes technology and its importance in organizations.
 Understanding of hardware, software and networks in terms of their efficiency of use.
 ## Social view